hunterchristian/logger/README.md

 # logger
-A utility for managing console logs within a JavaScript application
+A utility for managing console logs within a JavaScript application.
+This utility allows for centralized control over the format of application logs.

 # Usage
 ```javascript